Georgian grapes

 Usakhelauri

-Usakhelauri, meaning “nameless” in Georgian, is an extremely rare red grape from Lechkhumi, valued for its refined sweetness and exquisite aroma.
-It is among Georgia's most precious varieties.
+Usakhelauri, whose name translates as “nameless,” is an exceptionally rare red grape from Lechkhumi, prized for its natural sweetness, refined balance, and remarkable aromatic purity.
+It stands among Georgia's most precious varieties.

 Learn more